ShannaSmith/Eye-Exercise/README.md

 ##About
 This is a program for a web page in which two eyes follow the user's mouse movements in real time.
-The base coade was written by the MIT XPro staff.
-I wrote the code to add a second eye element and have both eyye elemants follow the mouse positon on the screen using mouse events.
+The base code was written by the MIT XPro staff.
+I wrote the code to add a second eye element and have both eye elements follow the mouse positon on the screen using mouse events.

         ##How To Run
         -  1.  load the index.html file in your browser.